Joseph B. Foraker: Boyhood and Civil War

+Joseph Benson Foraker was born on July 5, 1846, on a farm about 1 mi north of Rainsboro, Ohio, in Highland County.
+He was the son of Henry and Margaret (Reece) Foraker, and one of 11 children, of whom nine reached adulthood.
 The house in which Joseph Foraker was born was a comfortable two-story residence; his later campaign publications often depicted it as a log cabin.
 When Joseph was age 2, David Reece died, and the Foraker family purchased the mill and adjacent farm.
 There, Joseph grew up as a typical farm boy.
 He received little formal education, attending the local school for three or four months each winter.
-Nevertheless, young Joseph acquired a taste for military history, and a gift for speaking.
-He also became interested in politics; at age 10, he became an adherent of the newly formed Republican Party.
+Nevertheless, he acquired a taste for military history, and a gift for speaking.
+At age 10, he became an adherent of the newly formed Republican Party.
 Four years later, he supported the Republican candidate, former Illinois representative Abraham Lincoln, in the 1860 presidential race, marching in processions of the Wide Awakes and other pro-Lincoln groups, and attending as many rallies as he could.
 Impressed enough by one speaker to follow him to a neighboring town, he learned not to make the same speech twice in two days—at least, not in venues close to each other.

 In October 1861, Foraker left his parents' home to go to the county seat of Hillsboro where he was to live with his uncle, James Reece, auditor of Highland County, and work as a clerk in his office.
 He was sent to replace his older brother, Burch, by then enlisted in the Union Army as the American Civil War was raging.
-Foraker noted in his memoirs that while his time as auditor's clerk greatly improved his penmanship, it also brought him into contact with many county officials, teaching him how a government worked.
-The young clerk was impressed by his brother's letters home, and was anxious to join the army despite his youth.
+Foraker noted in his memoirs that while his time as auditor's clerk greatly improved his penmanship, it also brought him into contact with many county officials, teaching him how government worked.
+The young clerk was impressed by his brother's letters home, and was anxious to join the army despite his young age.
 Soon after his 16th birthday, Joseph Foraker learned that a family friend was organizing a volunteer company, and sought to enlist.
 His uncle gave reluctant consent, and on July 14, 1862, Foraker was mustered in Company "A", 89th Ohio Volunteer Infantry; in late August, after training, he became second sergeant.
 With Confederate forces moving through Kentucky and threatening Cincinnati, the 89th was hurried into defenses set up across the Ohio River in Newport, Kentucky.
 The Confederates did not reach the Ohio, having been forced back well to the south, and the 89th moved to Fort Shaler, near Newport.
 While Foraker was at Fort Shaler, President Lincoln issued the Emancipation Proclamation; Foraker recounted in his memoirs that he and his comrades felt that the proclamation meant that they were fighting for the end of slavery, not just to preserve the Union.